Skip to main content

 Tried: Open whitepages.txt in a text editor or cat it to the terminal to look for hidden content.

-Both approaches display whitespace characters as blank space, so the file appears completely empty.
-Terminals and editors collapse or ignore the distinction between U+0020 and U+2003.
-Only a hex dump tool like xxd reveals the actual byte values, making the two-character binary alphabet visible.
+Both approaches render whitespace as blank space, so the file looks completely empty.
+Terminals and editors collapse the distinction between U+0020 and U+2003 entirely.
+Only a hex dump tool like xxd shows the actual byte values, which is what makes the two-character alphabet visible.

 Tried: Run strings whitepages.txt hoping to extract embedded printable text directly.

-The strings tool filters for sequences of at least 4 consecutive printable ASCII bytes.
-Although regular space (0x20) is printable ASCII, each space byte is isolated by surrounding 3-byte em-space sequences (E2 80 83), which are not printable ASCII.
-No run of 4 or more consecutive printable ASCII bytes exists, so strings produces no output.
-The data is encoded as a binary sequence in the whitespace itself, not stored as raw ASCII.
+strings filters for runs of at least 4 consecutive printable ASCII bytes.
+Regular space (0x20) is printable, but each one is isolated by surrounding 3-byte em-space sequences (E2 80 83) that are not, so no run of 4 printable bytes exists anywhere and strings prints nothing.
+The data is a binary sequence encoded in the whitespace, not raw ASCII.

 Learn more